ronaldoussoren/py2app/README.txt

 Bug fixes:

+- App bundles with Python 3 now work when the application is stored in a directory with non-ASCII characters in the full name.

 - Do not compile ``.nib`` files, it is not strictly needed and breaks PyObjC projects that still use the NibClassBuilder code.